Datafields for bookmarks

 Extracts all changes from the page and displays them in text format.

-MAXLEN is the maximal number of characters which are displayed.
+MAXLEN is the maximal number of characters that is displayed.
 If you want to display the first 200 characters, then use the field {wsw_url_highlighted_changes(200)}.
-If changes are available, the <br> tag is automatically appended.
+If changes are available, then the <br> tag is automatically appended.

 {wsw_url_date_changed}